 Routes for Cloud VPN tunnels using dynamic routing are managed by a Cloud Router.
 These routes cannot be edited or removed manually.
-Routes with destinations to on-premises or peer networks are automatically created and removed by the Cloud Router associated with the tunnel based on the BGP advertisements of the peer VPN gateway.
-The next hop for a dynamic route is the BGP IP address of the on-premises peer.
+Routes with destinations to peer networks are automatically created and removed by the Cloud Router associated with the tunnel based on the BGP advertisements of the peer VPN gateway.
+The next hop for a dynamic route is the BGP IP address of the peer.

 If you use the GCP Console to create tunnels using policy based routing or route based VPNs, GCP creates a static route with a matching destination for each IP range in the remote traffic selector.
 If you create the tunnels using

 gcloudcommands, you must manually create the corresponding static routes.
 The next hop for a VPN static route is the appropriate Cloud VPN tunnel.

 GCP follows a specific procedure for selecting the next hop for a packet.
 The following examples illustrate how VPN routes work in conjunction with subnet routes.
 For more information about how GCP selects a specific route, see Routing order in the VPC documentation.

 GCP subnet with the same IP range: If your GCP network contains a subnet using the